ndthanhdev/ndthanhdev.github.io-archived/cv/README.md

 _Open Bucket is an incognito P2P storage system, users are paid etherum if they share their disk space with others._

 - Develop Desktop app with React, Redux, Electron
-- Develop Deamon with NodeJs is a service on user's machine that interacts with Tracker and smart contracts.
+- Develop Deamon is a service on user's machine that interacts with Tracker and smart contracts, built with NodeJs, web3.js.
-- Develop smart contracts with Solidity, Truffle, web3.js
+- Develop smart contracts with Solidity, Truffle
 - Develop Tracker that mainly connects users together.

 **SStore**